 DHCS allows Medi-Cal beneficiaries the option of self-referring for certain services without prior authorization.
-Members may receive these services from any qualified in-network provider, and some of these services may be provided by qualified out-of-network providers.
-The Health Plan is responsible for payment to out-of-network providers for these services.
+Members may receive these services from any qualified in-plan provider, and some of these services may be provided by qualified out-of-network providers.
+Health Net or the participating physician group (PPG) is responsible for payment to out-of-network providers for these services.